shishehchi/SpectraDecomposition/README.md

 # The deep decomposition model
-Our Deep Decomposition Model (DDM) consists of a model with five regressors, each with its own loss function (i.e., five outputs).
+Our Deep Decomposition Model (DDM) consists of a model with five regressors, each with its own loss function.
 A detailed information of the structure of the model is below:

 <img src="images/model_architecture.png" width="100%">